-The panel said Trump's order violated laws about how the census is conducted and the process for redrawing congressional districts based on census numbers, emphasizing that people in the United States illegally qualify to be counted in the states where they live.
+The federal judges in New York said Trump's order violated laws about how the census is conducted and the process for redrawing congressional districts based on census numbers, emphasizing that people in the United States illegally qualify to be counted in the states where they live.

-"Throughout the nation's history, the figures used to determine the apportionment of Congress-in the language of the current statutes, the 'total population' and the 'whole number of persons' in each state-have included every person residing in the United States at the time of the census, whether citizen or noncitizen and whether living here with legal status or without," the judges said.
+"Throughout the nation's history, the figures used to determine the apportionment of Congress - in the language of the current statutes, the 'total population' and the 'whole number of persons' in each state - have included every person residing in the United States at the time of the census, whether citizen or noncitizen and whether living here with legal status or without," the panel said.